 Discovering Piedmont

-Piedmont is Italy’s most varied region and arguably the most beautiful.
-Join me, and my lovely Italian wife Maria, on a journey through this enchanting land where the "real Italy" is still going strong.
+Piedmont is Italy’s most varied region and arguably its most beautiful.
+Join me and my lovely Italian wife Maria on a journey through this enchanting land where the "real Italy" is still going strong.

-Unchanged by tourism hidden gems are scattered throughout.
-Ten years we lived in Piedmont and what discoveries we made!
-This page shares many of the hidden gems.
+Unchanged by tourism, hidden gems are scattered throughout.
+For many years we lived in Piedmont, and what discoveries we made, all of which we are excited to share with you.

-The diversity of landscape is incredible, ranging from the snow capped Alps with their famous ski resorts through to rice paddies.
+The diversity of the landscape is incredible, ranging from the snow-capped Alps with their famous ski resorts through to rice paddies and the rolling hills of the Langhe.
 This diversity of landscape is matched only by the variety of cultures and traditions.

 Want to spend time in this bucolic landscape seen below?
 Then be sure to make the Corte Gondina your base.